brianbaquiran/brianbaquiran.github.io/posts/why-governments-block-startups.rst

 This, of course, stifles competition and decreases innovation.
 It gets ridiculous when even plumbers, manicurists, and barbers need certification and licensing.

 *It's always in the interests of entrenched players to increase regulation.
-Whenever you see regulations, certification and licensing required, it's usually indicates a stagnant industry ripe for disruption.*
+Whenever you see regulations, certification and licensing required, it usually indicates a stagnant industry ripe for disruption.*